 The fund was launched on the 2nd June 2021, coinciding with OSH’s first harvest.
 The community fund forms part of OSH’s ongoing commitment to bring social, cultural and economic benefits to the north-east Skye community it farms within.
 The principal aim of OSH’s community initiative is to provide financial support to local organisations for projects which bring tangible benefits to sustain the rural district of Staffin, known as An Taobh Sear (East Side) in Gaelic.
 The area has a resident population of more than 570 people, who live in 23 crofting townships dotted around Staffin Bay and the Trotternish Ridge.

-A committee composed of the OSH workforce and local community representatives (including Sgoil Stafainn), will decide which projects are supported.
+A committee composed of OSH and Cargill workforces, along with local community representatives, will decide which projects are supported.
 Each project will need to submit an expression of interest prior to being awarded any funding.
-OSH anticipates that several projects a year could benefit from this fund.

-For more information about the fund and how to apply, email:
+For more information about the fund and to apply, please email:

 Portree Community Allotments